I work with the 12-13 year old boys at our church and the boys and I were tasked with planning an activity for the whole youth group.

 - Ultimately, you are responsible for your own decisions.
 A decision that’s right for you may not be right for someone else, and vice-versa.

 - Good decisions don’t guarantee good outcomes and bad decisions don’t guarantee bad outcomes.
-The right decisions simply improve our chances of getting the outcomes we want.
+The best decisions simply improve our chances of getting the outcomes we want.

 - At the end of the day, money isn’t the only (nor is it the best) way to measure your success.